fivdi/onoff/README.md

 as an output and it is reconfigured as an output by passing 'out' to the constructor, the value of that output will be set to 0.
 In some applications this is not desirable and the value of the output should not be modified.
-The reconfigureDirection can help here.
+The reconfigureDirection option can help here.
 If reconfigureDirection is set to false the direction of a GPIO that is already correctly configured will not be reconfigured.
 Optional, the default value is true.

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that